How would I declare a tax loss on the sale of a property in this weird situation?

 How others found here:

-- Can the IRS determine a sold property was last rented and depreciated 15 years ago?
+- Can the IRS determine if a sold property was previously depreciable?